Discover our History and Heritage

 “Those who don’t know history are doomed to repeat it.”
 That famous quote doesn’t quite hold water here.
-We’ve managed to capture our history & heritage of prospecting, ranching and First Nations history, creating a legacy for generations to come.
+We’ve managed to capture our heritage and our history of prospecting, ranching and First Nations history.
+We’ve created a legacy for generations to come.
 It’s easy to imagine the day-to-day life of our earliest explorers and pioneers.
 Come and see our interpretive exhibits at museums and heritage sites throughout the Similkameen.

 Visit the Princeton Museum and Archives

-You’ll be transported back in time to our homesteading past at the Princeton Museum and Archives.
-Follow in the footsteps of the Allison family, the first to settle in Princeton, and discover how a family of eight lived in a house the size of a modern-day bathroom.
+Step back in time to our homesteading past at the Princeton Museum and Archives.
+Follow in the footsteps of the Allison family; the first family to settle in Princeton.
+Discover how a family of eight lived in a house the size of a modern-day bathroom.

-North America’s largest private mineral collection gets a glowing reception with glow-in-the-dark specimens sure to capture your imagination.
-An informal classroom, kids love to take part in our day camps to learn archeology and gold panning.
+We are certain North America’s largest private mineral collection will get a glowing reception from you.
+These glow-in-the-dark specimens are sure to capture your imagination.
+Kids love to take part in our day camps to learn archeology and gold panning.
 They love to discover there’s life beyond their handheld screens.
-You don’t need to keep your hands in your pockets here, our exhibits are meant to be touched and played with.
+You don’t need to keep your hands in your pockets here.
+These exhibits can be touched and played with.
 These displays bring history to life in the palm of your hands.

 Step into the Past in Hedley